-With these controller These indications show the store status 1756-L6x While the store is in progress , the following occurs: OK indicator on the controller is solid red A dialog box in the Logix Designer application indicates that the store is in progress When the store is complete , the following occurs: OK indicator on the controller is momentarily red, then solid green 1756-L7x While the store is in progress , the following occurs: OK indicator is flashing green SD indicator is flashing green SAVE is shown on the status display A dialog box in the Logix Designer application indicates that the store is in progress 6.
-When the store is complete , the following occurs: OK indicator on the controller is momentarily red, then solid green SD indicator on the controller is Off W. C. IMPORTANT AI low the stere to complete without interruption.
-If you interrupt low the store to complete without interruption.
-If you interrupt
+With these controllers These indications show the store status 1756-L6x While the store is in progress, the following occurs: OK indicator on the controller is solid red A dialog box in the Logix Designer application indicates that the store is in progress When the store is complete, the following occurs: OK indicator on the controller is momentarily red, then solid green 1756-L7x While the store is in progress , the following occurs: OK indicator is flashing green SD indicator is flashing green SAVE is shown on the status display A dialog box in the Logix Designer application indicates that the store is in progress When the store is complete , the following occurs: OK indicator on the controller is momentarily red, then solid green SD indicator on the controller is Off

-Allow the store to complete without interruption.
+IMPORTANT Allow the store to complete without interruption.
 If you interrupt the store, data corruption or loss can occur.